wilsonmar/gapi-node/README.md

 1. Sign in to your Google account.
 2. Go to Google's API Explorer page: http://developers.google.com/apis-explorer/

-3. Scroll down to select URL Shortener, currently at version 1:
+3. Scroll down the list of Google's APIs to select *URL Shortener*, currently at version 1:

 http://developers.google.com/apis-explorer/#p/urlshortener/v1/